clevernat/Cold-Air-Explorer/README.md

 # Cold Air Explorer

-Cold Air Explorer is a web application that visualizes simulated and forecasted Cold Air Outbreaks over North America.
-It leverages the power of Google's Gemini generative AI to create scientifically plausible meteorological datasets on demand, which are then rendered as an interactive map and a detailed dashboard.
+Cold Air Explorer is a web application that visualizes simulated and forecasted Cold Air Outbreaks anywhere in the world.
+It leverages the power of Google's Gemini generative AI to create scientifically plausible meteorological datasets on demand, which are then rendered as an interactive world map and a detailed dashboard.

 ## Features

--   **AI-Powered Data Generation**: Generates complex weather data using the Gemini API.
+-   **AI-Powered Data Generation**: Generates complex weather data using the Gemini API for any major continental landmass.
 -   **Two Operational Modes**:
     -   **Simulation Mode**: Creates a plausible historical cold air outbreak event.
     -   **Forecast Mode**: Generates a potential future event based on a user-provided date and location.
--   **Interactive Map Visualization**:
+-   **Interactive Tiled Map Visualization**:
-    -   Displays outbreak data points over a map of North America using D3.js.
+    -   Displays outbreak data over a dynamic, tiled world map using **Leaflet.js**.
-    -   Supports smooth zooming and panning to explore specific regions.
+    -   **Dual Map Views**: Switch between a dark vector map and a high-resolution **satellite imagery** layer.
-    -   Allows users to save their current map view (zoom, pan, active layer) to `localStorage` and load it back later.
+    -   Supports smooth zooming and panning to explore specific regions in detail.
--   **Multiple Data Layers**: Users can toggle between different meteorological views on the map:
+-   **Multiple Data Layers**: Users can toggle between different meteorological views overlaid on the map:
     -   **Temperature**: Shows individual data points colored by temperature.
     -   **Pressure**: Renders a contour plot (isobars) of the pressure system.
     -   **Wind**: Displays a heatmap of wind speed.